The Complete OpenEMR Billing, RCM & Reporting Guide

 For advanced needs, use Administration → Reports → Custom Reports (or the Report Editor) to build tailored queries.
 For example, you might create a report comparing submitted vs paid by insurer, or listing claims held >60 days.
 Export data as needed for BI tools (Excel, Power BI, etc.).

 Regular use of these reports keeps you proactive.
 Monthly, review A/R aging and collection metrics; compare ERAs to deposits; confirm that the number of 837 claims sent matches the number of claim acknowledgments received.
-OpenEMR’s reporting may not cover every metric out-of-the-box, but its flexibility (SQL reports, exports) lets you fill gaps.
+OpenEMR’s reporting may not cover every metric out of the box, but its flexibility (SQL reports, exports) lets you fill gaps.

 Related: Using OpenEMR for Clinical Quality Reporting: Tips for MU & MIPS